IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/OTSi, and direction are used by a specific IP service on the DWDM equipment).
+It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/OTSi, and direction are used by a specific IP service on the WDM node).

 In particular, for the cross-technology Ethernet links, it is key for MDSC to